Ever had the problem of not having enough views on your blogposts?

 Regularly checking the page load time, you will be able to notice if your site is somehow slowing down immediately.

 The other one, called the content dash lists the most interesting pages and parts of your site based on the views of your visitors.

 Probably this is the feature which really divides Capturly from most of the other analytic softwares.
 Actions speak louder than numbers.
-Despite other analytic tools which can only offer you exact statistical data, our Session Replay comes with something completely different.
+Despite other analytic tools which can only offer you exact statistical data, our Session Recording comes with something completely different.

 When creating every little part on your blog I bet you imagine visitors using and reading them the way you want them to.
 But let’s be honest, there’s almost no chance of this happening.
 What would you do if you could sit behind every people who visit your site?
 What assumptions would you make?
 What would you do differently if you had this type of insight?

 With Capturly’s Session Replay tool, it is finally possible in a fast, convenient, and transparent way.
 Using this, you’ll be able to record every momentum each user takes on your site.
 Our tracking script captures everything from clicks to mouse movements.
 Find the most crucial pain points of your site, find out if a user hesitates to take a particular action, light up problems you would not even think about, and optimize your website based on real visual data of the behavior of your users.

 This advanced system filters recordings according to your will and supports all kinds of screens and devices.
 The size of the tracking code is also pretty small and it loads in an asynchronous way, which is quite useful as it won’t slow down your system.